-Family Medicine Practice: The Hawaii Island Family Health Center (HIFHC) is the family medicine practice site of the residency and residents are assigned their own panel of patients.
-Care is taken to ensure that residents will get a broad experience of patient visit types, seeing patients from the very young to the very old, and generate enough visits throughout the 3years of residency to meet the minimum requirements as outlined by the ACGME.
-In addition to practicing health and wellness, residents will get ample sick visits, chronic disease management and procedural experience to feel competent to practice independently as a family physician upon graduation.
-A designated week of Behavioral health in the family medicine practice will be taught by our behavioral psychologist and focus on motivational interviewing as well as implementation of the SBIRT curriculum.
+Our residents take care of their own panel of patients at the Hawaii Island Family Health Center (HIFHC), on the first floor of Hilo Medical Center.
+Residents are responsible for the care of patients from newborn to elderly, “keiki to kupuna”.
+We have a diverse patient population who has chosen HIFHC as their medical home, and residents can expect to see a wide variety of clinical conditions and meet the minimum outpatient clinic visit requirements as outlined by the ACGME.
+In addition to practicing health and wellness, residents will get ample sick visits, chronic disease management, and procedural experience to feel competent to practice independently as a family physician upon graduation.
+A designated week of Behavioral Health in the family medicine practice will be taught by our behavioral psychologist and focus on motivational interviewing as well as implementation of the SBIRT curriculum.
 Health Systems Management will also be largely taught at HIFHC throughout all 3 years and will include a QI project as well as ongoing quality assurance measurements/analysis and learning about payment systems.
 In addition, residents will learn about local private practice models from the East Hawaii Independent Physicians Association.
-Community Medicine will feature an understanding of which community resources are available to our HIFHC patients as well as larger public health issues impacting the health of Hawaii including the collection of vital statistics, epidemiology and infectious disease, and safety.
+Residents will interact with community resources alongside a Community Health Worker who is based at HIFHC.

-Family Medicine Service (FMS): The Family Medicine Service is the backbone of the inpatient hospital experience at Hilo Medical Center and features a resident team of an intern and an upper level resident who round on service with one of the residency faculty members.
-During this two week block, the FMS team rounds on patients of the Hawaii Island Family Health Center (HIFHC) who are admitted for medical or surgical issues, ICU patients, and pediatric patients of the HIFHC.
-Formal teaching happens Mon-Thurs-Fri at 11:30 with radiology rounds at 11:30 on Tuesdays.
-The team works with hospitalists weeknights after 7:00 PM and admits with the HIFMR faculty over the weekend.
-Cross cover weeks allow upper level resident afternoon coverage to free up residents on inpatient services to go to clinic and help cover call.
+The Family Medicine Service (FMS) is the backbone of the inpatient hospital experience at Hilo Medical Center.
+The rotation features a resident team of an intern and an upper-level resident who round on service with one of the residency faculty members.
+During this two-week block, the FMS team rounds on patients of our Hawaii Island Family Health Center who are admitted for medical or surgical issues.
+These rounds include patients admitted to the ICU.
+Residents consult various specialists in our hospital as well as at facilities who may accept a patient in transfer to a higher level of care.
+Residents take overnight call in-house starting in their PGY-2 year.
+All residents will be BLS and ACLS certified.
+Cross cover weeks allow upper-level resident afternoon coverage to free up residents on inpatient services to go to clinic.

-Critical Care: In both the R1 and R2 years the resident will experience an intense 2 week block of critical care medicine.
-They will work in Hilo Medical Center’s Beacon Award winning ICU (one of only 2 awardees in the state of Hawaii) and learn critical care medicine from our intensivist.
-The 11-bed ICU is open so residents will have additional experience managing ICU patients during their ongoing FMS experience.
+PGY-1 and PGY-2 residents have an intense two-week block of Critical Care Medicine.
+They will work in Hilo Medical Center’s Beacon Award-winning ICU (one of only 2 awardees in the state of Hawaii) and learn critical care medicine from our intensivist.
+The 11-bed ICU is open so residents will have additional experience managing ICU patients during their ongoing FMS inpatient rotations.

-Pediatrics On Inpatient Pediatrics, residents will work with pediatric hospitalists at Hilo Medical Center who care for the non-HIFHC pediatric admissions and learn how to stabilize and transfer sick children to tertiary centers when necessary.
-Interns have two weeks dedicated solely to the Nursery.
-These same pediatricians have Outpatient pediatric clinics in HIFHC, so the residents are able to learn from them in both the inpatient and outpatient setting.
+For Inpatient Pediatrics, residents will spend at least 8 weeks working with pediatric hospitalists at Hilo Medical Center.
+These pediatricians care for routine admissions and stabilize and transfer sick children to tertiary centers when necessary.
+Residents will attend the PALS and NRP courses.
+The residents spend at least 8 weeks with these same pediatricians in the Outpatient Pediatrics clinic in HIFHC.
 All residents will be assigned to rotate thru the quarterly pediatric orthopedic Shriner’s clinic that is hosted by HIFHC.
-Residents also have ample pediatric patients on their patient panels.
+Residents also have plenty of pediatric patients on their personal panel of continuity patients.

-Surgery: General Surgery begins in the first year with a 2 week intensive experience.
-Residents have the opportunity to work alongside three general surgeons and learn the basics of pre and post-op care, including time in the OR.
-Residents will also be scheduled for 1 week each with Surgical Sub-specialists in Urology, ENT, and Ophthalmology.
+PGY-1 residents will have at least two weeks in General Surgery and have the opportunity to work alongside four general surgeons and learn the basics of pre- and post-op care, including time in the OR.
+Residents will also be scheduled for one-week rotations with Surgical Subspecialists in Urology, ENT, and Ophthalmology.

-Inpatient psychiatry: Each R1 will experience an intensive one week of inpatient psychiatry with a focus on assessment of psychiatric emergencies and use of pharmacologic management for stabilization.
+Each PGY-1 will experience an intensive one week of Inpatient Psychiatry at Hilo Medical Center, with a focus on the assessment of psychiatric emergencies and use of pharmacologic management for stabilization.

-Electives: Residents are encouraged to do electives that will augment their future skills to hopefully one day practice in Hawaii.
+Residents are encouraged to do electives that will augment their future skills to hopefully one day practice in Hawaii.
+Current residents have arranged additional training in HIV medicine, family planning, and urgent care, to name a few examples.
 Housing and travel funds may be available for rotations that are too far away to drive to on a daily basis or on a neighbor island.